shub39/dotfiles/README.md

 # DotFiles
 Dot files for my hyprland configuration.
 Using gruvbox color palette.
-Still learning
+I think i have finished it.
+Currently using

 ## TODO
-1) update swaync design to latest or switch to other notification manager.
+1) Do something about wifi.
-2) learn neovim and add a config for that.
+2) Add a install script.
-3) add packages information.
+3) Add scripts to explain keybinds and make it simpler to use.
-4) Explore animations and tweak them.
+4) Continue Using it.

 ![](screenshots/1.png)